ueij/minecraft-intel-graphics-fixer/README.md

 2.  **Extract** the folder.
 3. Double-click `intel-fix.bat` (Windows).
 4.  **Select the version** you want to fix (e.g., `1.7.10`).
-    *   *Note: You must have launched the Vanilla version at least once so the jar exists.*
+    *   *Note: You must have launched the Vanilla version at least once so the `.jar` exists.*
 5. The tool will create a new version in your launcher called (e.g. `1.7.10-fixed`).
 6.  **Play!** Select the custom version in your launcher.